The Place: Southern Appalachian Mountains

 Being a small town editor is a job that everyone should do for about a month, but nobody should do for more than that.
 I was about a year into all of it when I discovered both a native poet named Byron Herbert Reece, and the genre of historic drama through visits to the nearby production, “Unto These Hills,” in Cherokee, North Carolina.

 It seemed an odd juxtaposition to put a reticent, suicidal poet into the type of play that often features massive battles and pyrotechnics.
 But as I explored more about the genre, I discovered that its strengths were in its ability to tell a story that was somehow authentic and that came out of the place in which it was being performed.
-My job as writer would be to let this place breathe through my pen, and to not get too much in the way of letting the place tell its own story.
+My job as writer would be to let this place I had come to know 吠ts rich history and its culture -breathe through my pen, and to not get too much in the way of letting the place tell its own story.
 If it all rang true, then I had done my job and I believed I would be successful.

 The character of Byron Herbert Reece did in the play what a writer does in life -provide a depth and perspective to the story.
-Although we brought in professional actors and an artistic staff from throughout the country, I felt it essential to use people from the area and to work with them on the development of the script.
-It was important to create an internally generated story of Appalachia against the many Lil’ Abner and Snuffy Smith stereotypes that had besieged people’s perception of Appalachia.
+Although we brought in professional actors and an artistic staff from throughout the country to work on the play, I felt it essential to use people from the area and to work with them on the development of the script.
+What was important to the place was to create an internally generated story of Appalachia against the many Lil’ Abner and Snuffy Smith stereotypes that had besieged people’s perception of the place.

 With the live music that had been played by people who had known the music all of their lives, and true stories told by the actors in the play who were also from the area, the play has been performed for more than fifteen years as the State Historic Drama of Georgia.